Corporate Social Responsibility Disclosure and Compliance: An Overview of Selected Legislation, Guidance and Voluntary Initiatives

 Guidance and Voluntary Initiatives

 UN Guiding Principles on Business and Human Rights (2011): The Guiding Principles implement the United Nation’s “Protect, Respect and Remedy” framework.
-They cover all internationally recognized human rights abuses.
+They cover all internationally recognized human rights.
 The Guiding Principles contain recommendations regarding policies, due diligence and remediation of adverse human rights impacts linked to business activity.

-OECD Guidelines for Multinational Enterprises (Fifth Edition, 2011): The OECD Guidelines for Multinational Enterprises are non-binding principles and standards for responsible business conduct in a global context.
-The Guidelines are the only multilaterally-agreed and comprehensive code of responsible business conduct that governments have committed to promote.
+OECD Guidelines for Multinational Enterprises (2011 Edition): The OECD Guidelines for Multinational Enterprises are non-binding principles and standards for responsible business conduct in a global context.
+The Guidelines are the only multilaterally agreed and comprehensive code of responsible business conduct that governments have committed to promote.
 The topics covered in the OECD Guidelines include:

 (1) general policies;